 - Identifying the growth-industries in the local and regional area.

-- Addressing the needs of the emerging workforce through Youth Development activities.
+- Addressing the emerging workforce through Youth Development activities.

 - Increasing the local economy by creating a highly-skilled incumbent workforce.

-- Identifying eligible providers of Intensive and Training Services to under-employed local residents.
+- Identifying eligible providers of Intensive and Training Services to under-employed residents.

 - One-Stop Delivery System:

 - Chartering and providing continual oversight of the PA CareerLink® Bucks County One-Stop service center.